pchemguy/spec-kit/templates/commands/checklist.md

 Each checklist item MUST evaluate **requirement quality**, not system behavior.

-Each item MUST assess at least one of:
+Each item MUST assess at least one of quality dimensions:

 - **Completeness**: Are all necessary requirements present?
 - **Clarity**: Are requirements unambiguous and specific?
 - **Consistency**: Do requirements align with each other?
+- **Coverage**: Are all scenarios/edge cases addressed?
 - **Measurability**: Can requirements be objectively verified?
-- **Coverage**: Are all scenarios/edge cases addressed?

 Each item MUST: